 ERCOT keeps track of how much output each one of these facilities generates over the course of time.
 Renewable energy suppliers receive a Renewable Energy Credit (REC) for every megawatt-hour of electricity that is generated by a renewable energy source.
 RECs represent the environmental benefits (such as the absence of greenhouse gases) associated with the renewable electricity produced.

-So when a retailer electricity provider (REP) offers you a renewable plan, what they are doing is procuring renewable energy credits from the marketplace of renewable energy sources.
+So when a retail electricity provider (REP) offers you a renewable plan, what they are doing is procuring renewable energy credits from the marketplace of renewable energy sources.
 If a homeowner uses 24 megawatt-hours over the course of a year, the retail electricity provider would have the obligation of procuring that amount of renewable energy credits and retiring them on your behalf each year.

 Am I Paying Too Much for Renewable Energy?

 If you choose a renewable energy plan from a retailer, you don’t have to pay a premium for it in Texas.
-In addition, there are some companies that are 100% renewable that aren’t tremendously more expensive than regular offerings.
-Texas has a high amount of renewable power plant generation, which keeps the the renewable energy credits inexpensive.
+In addition, there are some companies that are 100% renewable and aren’t tremendously more expensive than regular offerings.
+Texas has a high amount of renewable power plant generation, which keeps the renewable energy credits inexpensive.
 However, it is reasonable to expect renewable energy to be slightly pricier than a regular plan.

 The bottom line is that there is a lot of confusion when it comes to choosing a renewable energy plan.
 Perhaps some REPs prefer it that way, but Energy Ogre is committed to educating our members.
 If you are currently paying a high premium price, chances are you may be unnecessarily adding to a retailer’s profit margin.